 |Posted by PHohmann on June 23, 2014 at 7:35 PM||comments (0)|

-For the past 24 years, I have been a full-time pastor for Mechanicsville Christian Center near Richmond, VA.
+Before retiring, I was a full-time pastor for Mechanicsville Christian Center near Richmond, VA.
 There I was a children's pastor and had responsibility for about 300 children.
 During my years as a children's pastor, I was also a writer, speaker, and author regarding children's issues and two of my books were published.

 Before becoming a children's pastor, I was a high school teacher in public schools and I taught most of the Sciences.
 I received my undergraduate degree from Virginia Tech, and I also earned a Master of Counseling degree and a Master of Education degree, both from Arizona State University.

-My wife, Katie, is a professor for University of Valley Forge, Virginia Campus.
+My wife, Katie, was a professor for University of Valley Forge, Virginia Campus.
 She earned her doctorate at Union Theological Seminary.
 We sometimes canoe together in our Wennonah Minnesota II canoe.
-My daughter is 35 and she is married and lives near Chicago.
+My daughter is 37 and she is married and lives near Chicago.

 I also enjoy longer kayak expeditions.
 Some of my trips include:

 Paddling from Richmond, VA to Washington, DC (350 miles)